09-09-14 updated 2/18/21

-My name is David Kachel and I have been an artist-photographer for over thirty years.
+My name is David Kachel and I have been an artist-photographer for over forty years.
 That’s me (the one with less hair) on the left.
 The intelligent looking one is Wendy.
 She’s 97% Chocolate Lab and 3% midnight intruder.
 I got her free, because she is a factory second.

 This is a personal blog about the daily life of an artist who happens to work in photography.
 That is usually called a fine art photographer, but since every portrait and wedding photographer in America now plasters that term all over his/her web site, without having the slightest idea what it means, I try to avoid using it.
 It has become largely a joke.
-I prefer artist-photographer, at least until Paparazzi start using it.
+I currently prefer artist-photographer, at least until the Paparazzi start using it.
 After that, I may start calling myself the artist formerly known as a photographer.
 I suspect there is no real way to win.

-For most of the past 30+ years I worked in silver-gelatin and was a very strict traditionalist.
+For most of the past 40+ years I worked in silver-gelatin and was a very strict traditionalist.
 If it didn’t look like Adams, Weston, etc., it wasn’t acceptable.
 In fact, you could say I was an Ansel Adams clone.
-So much so that I wrote a lot of magazine articles related to the Zone System that Ansel Adams and Fred Archer invented many decades ago.
-All my important articles were first published in what was then called “Darkroom & Creative Camera Techniques” magazine, where I was a contributing editor.
-That was sort of the New England Journal of Medicine for photographers for many years.
-Sadly, it closed its doors forever this past December.
+So much so that I wrote a lot of magazine articles related to the Zone System that Ansel Adams and Fred Archer invented in the 1940s.

-The most famous of the still viable techniques was a large group I collectively called by the acronym SLIMT.
+The most famous of the still viable techniques and the one I worked on the longest, actually turned out to be a group of techniques which I collectively baptized via the acronym SLIMT.
 Selective Latent Image Manipulation Techniques.
-If you are still using film or paper, color or B&W, and are not using these techniques, you are really missing the boat.
-You can find many of my most popular articles here: http://www.davidkachel.com/monographs.html, along with SLIMTs.
+If you are still using film or paper, color or B&W, and are not using SLIMT techniques, you are really missing the boat and are about 150 years behind the curve.
+In some cases, SLIMTs can perform jobs for which no previous technique existed, at all.
+You can find a number of my most popular articles here: http://www.davidkachel.com/monographs.html, along with SLIMTs.

-I have taught photography (mostly my take on the Zone System) in my own workshops and others, and for Kodak Mexico and at a now defunct school in Atlanta.
-I haven’t been teaching for quite a few years now because of the change over from analog to digital and the fact that I am no longer the expert, so to speak.
+I have taught photography (mostly my take on the Zone System) in my own workshops and others, and for Kodak Mexico and at a now long defunct school in Atlanta.
+I have not been teaching for quite a few years now because of the change over from analog to digital and the fact that I am no longer the expert, so to speak.
 Digital made me a novice again, for a painfully lengthy period of time.
 If I had known what to expect, I might have chosen not to make the switch.
-I am grateful for my past ignorance.
+I am grateful for my ignorance.